syntek-lang/docs/spec/grammar/syntactic/expressions/unary-expression.md

 # Unary Expression

 A unary expression is an operation with only one operand.
+There are 3 types of unary expressions:

+- Plus
+- Negation
+- Not

+The right hand side of plus and negation must always be a number.
+The right hand side of not must always be a boolean.

 ## Structure